shaojun/open_docs/projects/ml_server/yolov5_for_rknn.md

 ![输入图片说明](../../images/open_onnx_with_netron_find_3_conv_outputs_name.png)

-and input into here for convert (to `.rknn`):
+and input those name into `test.py` which used for convert `.onnx` to `.rknn` later:

 ![输入图片说明](../../images/input_3_conv_name_into_testpy_for_rknn_model_convert.png)

-prepare `dataset.txt` for  **QUANTIZE** , you can create a folder under `rknn-toolkit/examples/onnx/yolov5` with name `images`, and put into 200-500 images files in it, and then compose the `dataset.txt` with content like:
+prepare a `dataset.txt` for  **QUANTIZE** , you can create a folder under `rknn-toolkit/examples/onnx/yolov5` with name `images`, and put into 200-500 images files in it, and then compose the `dataset.txt` with content like:

 > images/frame_000177.jpg